bahrus/be-importing/README.md

 How to specify this while also indicating what the light children and attribute settings should be.  be-loaded helps with this.

 The shadowroot attribute seems to have no effect when the HTML is inserted into the DOM tree post initial render.
+(Note:  https://github.com/mfreed7/declarative-shadow-dom#mitigation )

 ```html